niurbii/Recipe-search/README.md

 # Recipe-search
-Recipe search web application using API
+Recipe search web application using the Edamam API